Unidentified Human Remains

 Dunbar Spring, Arizona, John Doe 1974

-On April 29th, 1974, teenage girls witnessed a 20-45 year old, white male commit suicide by walking in front of a moving train in Tucson, Arizona.
+On April 29th, 1974, teenage girls witnessed a 20-45 year old, white male die by suicide by walking in front of a moving train in Tucson, Arizona.
 The young man had shoulder-length brown or blonde hair, was about 5’11”, and had green eyes.

 Moxxy Forensic Investigations will be working in partnership with the Pima County Office of the Medical Examiner to crowdfund all costs associated with this case.
 Once funds are received and lab work is complete, Moxxy Forensic Investigations will conduct investigative genetic genealogy on the recently-exhumed remains to identify this individual.